mit-pdos/sigmaos/cpython3.11/Doc/library/typing.rst

       The name of the parameter specification.

-   .. attribute:: __default__

-      The default value of the parameter specification, or :data:`typing.NoDefault` if it has no default.

-      .. versionadded:: 3.13

-   .. method:: evaluate_default

-      An :term:`evaluate function` corresponding to the :attr:`~ParamSpec.__default__` attribute.
-      When called directly, this method supports only the :attr:`~annotationlib.Format.VALUE` format, which is equivalent to accessing the :attr:`~ParamSpec.__default__` attribute directly, but the method object can be passed to :func:`annotationlib.call_evaluate_function` to evaluate the value in a different format.

-      .. versionadded:: 3.14

-   .. method:: has_default()

-      Return whether or not the parameter specification has a default value.
-This is equivalent to checking whether :attr:`__default__` is not the :data:`typing.NoDefault` singleton, except that it does not force evaluation of the :ref:`lazily evaluated <lazy-evaluation>` default value.

-      .. versionadded:: 3.13

    Parameter specification variables created with ``covariant=True`` or ``contravariant=True`` can be used to declare covariant or contravariant generic types.
 The ``bound`` argument is also accepted, similar to